petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/using-notification-templates.md

 1. Under Email Settings, enter the *sender* and *recipients* for the notification.

    You can use template variables to populate these fields automatically using data from the triggering event.
 See [Notification Template Variables Reference Guide](./notification-template-variables-reference-guide.md) for more information.
+If required, you can also specify the actual email addresses to send the notification to.

    ![Enter the sender and recipients for the email.](./using-notification-templates/images/03.png)